 \section{Conclusion}

 In this study, we pioneer the investigation into the vulnerabilities of reconstructing the full unlearned graphs through graph unlearning.
 We propose GraphToxin, the first full graph reconstruction attack against graph unlearning.
-Specifically, we introduce a novel curvature matching module to provide fine-grained signals for full unlearned graph recovery in more realistic attack settings.
-We further extend GraphToxin to multiple node removals under both white-box and black-box settings.
-Furthermore, we present a rigorous and comprehensive evaluation framework, demonstrating the necessity of diverse evaluation metrics and worst-case analysis.
-Our attack results from extensive experiments confirm the effectiveness and flexibility of GraphToxin in both white-box and black-box settings for a single and multiple node removals.
-Notably, our assessment of existing defense mechanisms reveals their general ineffectiveness against this attack, highlighting the urgent need to develop more robust defensive countermeasures.
+Specifically, we introduce a novel curvature matching module to provide fine-grained signals for full unlearned graph recovery.
+We further extend GraphToxin to multiple-node removal under both white-box and black-box settings.
+Furthermore, we present a comprehensive evaluation framework, demonstrating the necessity of worst-case evaluation and multi-level evaluation metrics.
+Extensive experiments demonstrates the effectiveness and flexibility of GraphToxin across both white-box and black-box settings for single and multiple-node removal.
+In addition, our assessment of existing defense mechanisms shows that they provide limited protection and may exhibit unintended effects against this attack, highlighting the urgent need to develop more robust defenses for graph unlearning.